enzedonline/quill-blot-formatter2/README.md

 This action handles aligning the blot.

+> [!IMPORTANT]
+> For the alignment to have an effect on the rendered HTML, you must include relevant CSS to handle these formats.
+See the [CSS section](#css) further down for more details.

 Two Quill formats for aligning blots are registered with this package: `IframeAlign` and `ImageAlign`

 Alignment and placing is handled by css classes, one set each for image and iframe: